 The board shall appoint, as it deems appropriate, other league members to oversee the management of various league operations.
 These appointed league officials will not be considered members of the board, nor may their term of appointment extend beyond the term of the board by which they were appointed.

-Article 6: (amended Dec 2014)

-The board shall appoint, as it deems appropriate, members to manage the operation of various age divisions.
-This appointment process must adhere to a selection criterion, which the board must provide annually to parents at the spring season registration.

 Article 7: (amended Dec 2014)

 The league shall be divided into several divisions of play based on player age groupings as determined by the board.
 These divisions will include 5 & 6 year old T-ball division, 7 year olds and 8 year olds.
 Divisions of play for players 9 year olds and above will be established by the board each October.
 The board will also determine divisional play grouping for the summer and fall baseball leagues.

+Recommend updating to current format

+Tball - 5-6yo

+Coach Pitch - 6-7yo

+Kid Pitch - 7-8yo

+9U

+National - 10-11yo

+American - 11-12yo (tryout)

+Babe Ruth - 13-15yo

 Article 8: (amended Feb 2016)

 The league, as the board deems appropriate, may establish any number of all-star teams at any age level.
-All-star players shall be selected by vote of the All-star Selection Committee in each division.
-When an age group spans multiple divisions, each division will elect an equal number managers to represent that division in the All-star Selection Committee with two service board members.
-For single aged divisions, all managers will represent the division in the All-star Selection Committee.
-Managers must be present to vote.
-However, with Executive board approval, a selected manager may have another coach from his/her division as representative for the all-star selection committee (Only one coach representative, from each team, can be present).
-In any round of balloting, all ballots must be signed to assure compliance with the provisions of this article.
+Head coaches will determine who is interested in playing Summer baseball.
+All names will go forward in the All-Star voting process.
+One head coach from each team will be present during the voting process.
+In the case where a head coach is not able to be present, the head coach can elect one of his/her assistant coaches to take his/her place in the voting process.
+All names will appear on a ballot and the coaches will follow the voting process as outlined below.

 Managers may nominate any player in the division and/or age group for inclusion on the ballot, but may not vote for a player from his or her own LNAL roster.
-Player nominations must be sent via email to the Division Director at least 12 hours before the start of the meeting.
-Balloting will be conducted at a closed meeting with two members of the LNAL Executive Board of Directors present and serving as ballot counters.
+Player intent to play Summer baseball must be sent via email to the Division Director at least 12 hours before the start of the meeting.
+Balloting will be conducted at a closed meeting with at least one member of the LNAL Executive Board of Directors present and serving as ballot counters.
 There will be multiple rounds to establish each roster.
 First the top ten (10) players on the roster will be established and subsequently the remaining 2 players will be the manager’s choice.

 After the initial ballot is complete and tallied, the top ten (10) vote getters will receive bids to the all-star team.
 In the event of a tie within the top ten (10) vote getters, the top untied vote getters will receive automatic bids to the all-star team.
 The remaining players involved in the tie will be placed on a second ballot.
 The board members will tally those ballots and the top vote getters will fill out the top ten (10).